jdutchfoy/ten-thousand/README.md

 -----------------------------------------------------------------------------------------------------------
 LAB - Class 07
 Project: ten-thousand - version 2
+About this lab: Extend Ten Thousand game started in previous class to get the game in playable state.
+Feature Tasks and Requirements:
+- Implement all features from previous version.
+- Allow user to set aside dice each roll.
+- Allow “banking” current score or rolling again.
+- Keep track of total score.
+- Keep track of current round.
+-
 Author: Tyler Huntley (Dutch never showed up to lab to work this assignment) Links and Resources
 [ChatGPT](https://openai.com/)